zarpilla/angular-strapi-login/README.md

 - [x] Save user data to localstorage when user is logged in

-** If you love this project then show your love by simply sharing this repo with others and don't forget to put a GitHub star ⭐ !
-Thanks for your support in advance! ::pray::**
+**** If you love this project then show your love by simply sharing this repo with others and don't forget to put a GitHub star ⭐ !
+Thanks for your support in advance! :pray: